gbajsingh/Predictive-analysis-in-R/Predict Supreme Court Decision/Notebook.md

 ```
 ![StevensTreeCV](https://user-images.githubusercontent.com/46609482/59469752-9305b800-8dea-11e9-8873-ab6b5c523c96.PNG)

-This CART with cross-validation model has only one split.
-Which is if the lower court decision is liberal or not?
+This CART with cross-validation model has only one split of whether the decision is liberal or not.